 However, there are items that are not considered community property for the purposes of division following a divorce.
 These may include:

-The attorneys of Sinclair Law Group, PC deliver strong counsel when issues arise relating to asset valuation and classification.
+Sinclair Law Group, PC will deliver strong counsel when issues arise relating to asset valuation and classification.
 We assert clients’ rights no matter how complex or contentious the divorce might be.

 At Sinclair Law Group, PC, we make it our business to get you through this trying time as smoothly as possible.
-Reach our community property law attorneys by calling us at 972-972-4433 or contacting us online for a consultation at our Forney office.
+Reach our community property law attorney by calling or contacting us online for a consultation at our Forney office.